jgriofrio/PRFgrowth/README.md

 repeat airborne laser scanning acquisitions at the Petawawa Research Forest.

-Currently, two functions are available, `Hgrowth` returns the estimate of the final top height and `HGSIndex` calculates the height growth rate index at a reference height for a given period.
+Currently, two functions are available, `Hmodel` returns the estimate of the final top height and `HGSIndex` calculates the height growth rate index at a reference height for a given period.